chenqianben/Seq2Edit/README.md

 ## One-Sentence Summary

-This project proposes Seq2Edits, a novel GEC model that considers the error correction task as a sequence labeling problem. an illustration is depicted below:
+This project proposes Seq2Edits, a novel GEC model that considers the error correction task as a sequence labeling problem.
+An illustration is depicted below:

 ![model](assets/model.png)